Best Practices for End Users

 Be careful when sharing your personal information online.
 Don't provide any personal information such as an address, phone number or email, if you are on a non-secure Web site.
 A secure site will start with "https" or display a locked padlock in the status bar at the bottom of window.

 Use filters and rules to screen unwanted mail.
 Filters and rules are tools within email programs that identify incoming messages as spam.
 Spam messages are then routed to a specified folder--such as Junk Mail, Trash, or Deleted Items.
 The process for creating filters and rules differs slightly in each program but the basic concept is the same.
-Contact the ITS Help Desk if you have questions about creating filters and rules.
+Contact the ITS Help and Service Desk if you have questions about creating filters and rules.

 Learn how to view complete headers in your email messages.
 A complete header displays information about the sender and the route the message takes before arriving in your inbox.
 If you report spam to a service provider, sending a complete header will help them determine the origin of the spam.
-This will make filters and rules more effective and also enables the ITS Help Desk staff to better assist you.
+This will make filters and rules more effective and also enables the ITS Help and Service Desk staff to better assist you.

 Remember to always abide by the university's Acceptable Use Policy.
 Specifically, you must not: